aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 `two/` contains `two.f90` and `two@proc.f90`.
 The program block in the `main.f90` file stays in the root directory.

-The first question is: if we compile one of the files in a subdirectory from the root of the directory tree, where will the generated files pop up?
+The first question is: if we compile one of the files inside a subdirectory from the root of the directory tree, where will the generated files pop up?
 In the case of object files, they will be created where we tell the compiler via the `-o` option and they have